 Model Weights

 The size of model weights varies enormously across architectures.
-A small image classification model might have a few million parameters occupying megabytes of storage, while a large language model like LLaMA 70B has 70 billion parameters requiring 140 GB of storage in FP16 precision.
-The trend toward larger models has made weight management a critical infrastructure challenge, as these files must be stored, transferred, and loaded into GPU memory efficiently.
+A small image classifier might have a few million parameters occupying megabytes of storage; a frontier language model like LLaMA-70B has 70 billion parameters requiring 140 GB in FP16.
+The trend toward larger models has made weight management a serious infrastructure problem — these files must be stored, transferred, and loaded into GPU memory efficiently.

 Related Terms